-In the studied area, the Drunka Formation is well represented at El-Zarabi section (section 1) (133.75m), Ismail Bey section (section 2) (35.5m) and Gebel Gibeil section (section 3) (48.5m).
-The maximum thickness of the Drunka Formation in the present area is about 133.75 m at El-Zarabi section, opposite El-Zarabi Village (south Abu-Tig) (Fig. 2A&B).
-The Drunka Formation is also recorded at Ismail Bey section (35.5 m), southwest of Assiut (Fig.3) and the lower two-thirds (48.5 m) of the section measured at Gebel Gibeil section, west El-Qussiya (Fig.4).
+In the studied area, the Drunka Formation (217 m thick) is well represented at El-Zarabi section (section no.1), Ismail Bey section (section no.2) and Gebel Gibeil section (section no.3) (Fig.2).
+The maximum thickness of the Drunka Formation in the present area is about 133.75 m at El-Zarabi section (section no.1), opposite El-Zarabi Village (south Abu-Tig) (Fig.3A&B).
+The Drunka Formation is also recorded in this work at Ismail Bey section (section no.2) (35.5 m), southwest of Assiut (Fig.4) and the lower two-thirds (48.5 m) of the section measured at Gebel Gibeil section (section no.3) west El-Qussiya (Fig.5).

-The Drunka Formation in the present area is composed of hard, crystalline, thick-bedded to massive limestone with greyish white, yellowish white, white and snow-white colours.
-The limestone is locally chalky and / or argilliceous, highly bioturbated and highly fossiliferous.
-It contains chert concretions and bands in numerous horizons.
-(PI.1A-D).
-The base of the Drunka Formation is unexposed, while its upper contact is conformable with the overlying Minia Formation at Gebel Gibeil section.
-This contact is placed between the rosy white chalky, argillaceous, algal limestones of the upper unit of the Drunka Formation and the chalky white alveolinid limestones of the Minia Formation.
+The Drunka Formation in the present area is composed of hard, crystalline, thickbedded to massive and thin-laminated limestone with greyish white, yellowish white, white and snow-white colours.
+The limestone of the Drunka Formation are locally chalky and / or argilliceous, highly bioturbated and highly fossiliferous.
+They contain chert concretions and bands in numerous horizons.
+(Pl.1A-D).
+In the present work, the base of the Drunka Formation is unexposed, while its upper contact is conformable with the overlying Minia Formation that detected at Gebel Gibeil section (section no.3).
+This contact is placed between the rosy white chalky, argillaceous, algal limestones of the upper unit of the Drunka Formation and the chalky white alveolinid limestones of the base of the Minia Formation.

-Generally the limestone is very rich in calcareous green algae (both codiacean and dasycladacean), miliolids (Quinqueloculina sp.) and peloidal grains (fecal peloids and micritized skeletal grains).
-It also contains an appreciable amount of nummulites and orbitolites besides, the echinoderms, molluscs and the fragmental skeletal particles.
+Generally the limestone of the studied area is very rich in calcareous green algae (both codiacean and dasycladacean), miliolids (Quinqueloculina sp.) and peloidal grains (fecal peloids and micritized skeletal grains).
+It also contains an appreciable amount of nummulites and orbitolites besides the echinodermal, molluscan and the skeletal debris particles.

-According to the variations in the lithologic characteristics and the fossil content, the Drunka Formation exposed at El-Zarabi section can be subdivided into two distinct units, lower and upper units.
-The lower unit is represented by the lower 34 m of the section whereas the upper unit is represented by its upper 99.75 m.
-The discrimination between the two units is depending upon the variation in lithology from grey, yellowish grey, massive, hard, mainly crystalline, poorly fossiliferous, algal limestone with a few silicified bands and concretions that characterize the lower unit whereas the upper unit is made of yellowish white, white and snow white, chalky, thin-laminated, algal, foraminifera limestone with abundant chert bands and large chert nodules.
+According to the variations in the lithologic characters and the fossil content, the Drunka Formation exposed at El-Zarabi section can be subdivided into two distinct units, lower and upper units.
+The lower unit is represented by the lower 34 m of the section while the upper unit is represented by the upper 99.75 m of the section.
+The discrimination between the two units of the Drunka Formation is depending upon the variation in lithology from grey, yellowish grey, massive, hard, mainly crystalline, poorly fossiliferous, algal limestones with few silicified bands and concretions that characterize the lower unit to the yellowish white, white and snow white, chalky, thin-laminated, algal, foraminifera limestones with abundant chert bands and large chert nodules that build up the upper unit.

-The limestone of the Drunka Formation yielded the following algal flora: Ovulites pyriformis Schwager, Ovulites arabica (Pfender), Ovulites morelleti Elliott, Ovulites marginulata (Lamarck), Ovulites elongata Lamarck, Ovulites sp., Halimeda praemonilis L & J.Morellet, Halimeda tuna (Ellis and Solander) and Halimeda sp., Acicularia robusta Dragastan and Soliman, Niloporella subglobosa Dragastan and Soliman, Cymopolia sp., Clypeina occidentalis (Johnson and Kaska) and Neomeris sp.
-The nummulites (mainly Nummulites planulatus (Lamarck) and Nummulites sp.), miliolids (Quinqueloculina sp.) and Orbitolites complanatus Lamarck represent the foraminifera of the Drunka Formation.
+The limestones of the Drunka Formation yielded the following algal flora: Ovulites pyriformis Schwager, Ovulites arabica (Pfender), Ovulites morelleti Elliott, Ovulites marginulata (Lamarck), Ovulites elongata Lamarck, Ovulites sp., Halimeda praemonilis L & J.Morellet, Halimeda tuna (Ellis and Solander) and Halimeda sp., Acicularia robusta Dragastan and Soliman, Niloporella subglobosa Dragastan and Soliman, Cymopolia sp., Clypeina occidentalis (Johnson and Kaska) and Neomeris sp.
+The nummulites (mainly Nummulites planulatus (lamarck) and Nummulites sp.), miliolids (Quinqueloculina sp.) and Orbitolites complanatus Lamarck represent the foraminifera of the Drunka Formation.
 Pelecypods, gastropods, echinoderms and bryozoan bioclasts are also recorded in high percent.

-According to its stratigraphical setting and faunal content, the Drunka Formation is assigned to the Ypresian, This agrees with the opinions of El-Naggar (1970), Youssef et al. (1982), Mansour and Philobbos (1983), Keheila (1983), Helal (1996) and Sheleby et al. (2000).
+According to its stratigraphical attitude and faunal content, the Drunka Formation is assigned to the Ypresian, This agrees with the opinions of El-Naggar (1970), Youssef et al. (1982), Mansour and Philobbos (1983), Keheila (1983), Helal (1996) and Sheleby et al. (2000).

-MICROFACIES ANALYSIS
+MCROFACIAL ANALYSIS

-Mudstone microfacies association: 1.
-Lime mudstone microfacies:
+Mudstone microfacies association:

+1. Lime mudstone microfacies: